chibiboba/JS-120/Exam Part 2/Prompts.md

 - Definition: Factory functions are functions that create and return objects of a particular **type**: objects with a particular set of methods and properties.
 The methods remain the same across the objects, while the property values can be customized by providing them as arguments.
 Each invocation of the factory function specifies the differences between the objects with arguments.
   - So the factory function handles the similarities (similar methods) , while each invocation specifies the differences between the object properties with arguments.
   - Instance objects created from factory functions have the same exact methods, whereas the property values of each object is customized based on the arguments.
+  - Factory functions don't use `this`, because implicit execution context will refer to either global object or `undefined`.
 - Why factory functions & advantages
   - factory functions are useful to extract code (methods) into one place so multiple objects can use it.
   - Factory functions automates the creation of objects, creating multiple objects of a particular type